vygr/ChrysaLisp/doc/ASSIGNMENT.md

 # ASSIGNMENT

-This document covers how the `(assign)` function is used to copy parameters lists, provide easy access to resource binding operators and invoke the C-Script expression compiler to extend the basic VP level coding of functions.
+This document covers how the `(assign)` function is used to copy parameter lists, provide easy access to resource binding operators and invoke the C-Script expression compiler to extend basic VP level coding of functions.

 The `(assign src dst)` function takes source and destination parameters.
-These can be a list or a string.
-So this gives us four possible combinations.
-When a string is found this invokes the C-Script expression compiler on that string and this emits VP operations that evaluate that expression.
-The C-Script syntax is a subset of C/C++ style syntax that most C/C++ programmer will be familiar with.
+These can be lists or strings, thus giving us four possible combinations.
+When a string is used this invokes the C-Script expression compiler, on that string, and this emits VP operations that evaluate that expression.
+The C-Script syntax is a subset of C/C++ syntax that most C/C++ programmer will be familiar with.

-Assignment can be used directly by use of the `(assign)` function in your source, but it is always used, under the hood, by functions like `(entry)`, `(exit)`, `(call)` etc. The input and output parameters you declare in such calls are processed by an `(assign)` function inside those functions.
+Assignment can be used directly by use of the `(assign)` function in your source, but it is always used under the hood, by functions like `(entry)`, `(exit)`, `(call)` etc. The input and output parameters you declare in such calls are processed by an `(assign)` function within those functions.

 Remember that whenever you pass an input or take an output using a string parameter you will invoke the C-Script parser and compiler to generate code for you.
-When passing lists you will be using VP level or VP level helper operators to emit `(vp-cpy-xxx)` instructions for you.
+When passing a list you will be using VP level or VP level helper operators to emit `(vp-cpy-xxx)` instructions for you.

 ## VP Assignment